blue dumpster truck

 Studies show that including some form of recycled concrete aggregate in new concrete products can improve its performance.
 According to the Construction and Demolition Recycling Association, recycled concrete weighs 10-15% less than virgin products and performs better in concrete and asphalt materials.
 With its lighter weight, it results in lower material costs, transportation costs and project costs.
 Recycled concrete aggregate meets state and federal specifications because of its high quality.

 If you’re involved in a large construction project, recycling concrete will save you time and money.
 Concrete can be broken up on-site, collected by a reputable recycling company or used for other projects around your home such as stepping stones and retaining walls.
-Finding a reputable recycling company is an important process when recycling concrete.
+Finding a reputable recycling center is an important process when recycling concrete.
 The company should promote awareness about concrete recycling, ensure its positive environmental impact and have its customers’ best interests at hand.

 How to Recycle Batteries in NJ